SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/auth.md

 | DeleteOwnPermissions | Can remove own membership from the container for containers of this container type.                                |
 | ManagePermissions    | Can add, remove (including self) or update members in the container roles for containers of this container type.   |
 | Full                 | Has all permissions for containers of this container type.                                                         |

+> [!NOTE]
+> The combination of Microsoft Graph permissions and container type application permissions encompass the client authorization for SPE applications.

 ### Container permissions